This obscure DC Comics character has but one real appearance, in 1952. He’s Catwoman’s brother.

 Return of the King

 There’s no other info, and post-Crisis Selina Kyle doesn’t have a brother.
-Furthermore, the convention scene is laced with Easter eggs referencing elements that disappeared during the Crisis.
+Furthermore, this convention scene is laced with Easter eggs referencing elements that disappeared during the Crisis.

 (The implication might be that a version of some pre-Crisis events and characters did take place post-Crisis, but was so minor and uninspiring it was never chronicled.
 This would serve as a metaphor about the editorial choice of removing inconvenient, dated, nonsensical… stories from the rejuvenated DC Universe.
 Or maybe, heh, Hypertime .)